Workplace Safety Still Needs a Human Component

 To make sure your workforce is ready for any safety issues that arise, you should include hands-on, interactive training.
 When students actually get their hands on equipment, when they interact with the tools and processes directly, they get a much better understanding of how these things work together.

 This understanding of the power of real experience goes back to the days of traditional apprenticeships.
-In a factory, the journeymen would take their apprentices out to practice opening a routine manual valve (for example), just so they would have a first-hand understanding of what it was, what it did, and to feel the power that flowed through it.
+In a factory, the journeymen would take their apprentices out to practice opening a routine manual valve (for example), just so they would have a first-hand understanding of what it was, and what it did, and to feel the power that flowed through it.
 These were tactile, real-world experiences.
-And
+And that training worked.

 Today's training methods should be equally tactile.

 Classroom-centered training has its place, but a learning experience that engages a student across multiple senses will have a longer-lasting effect on their learning and understanding.
-Today’s learning technology allows for a more interactive, multi-sensory experience.
-New recruits can work on touch-screen monitors that take them to a pre-set process where every decision they make has a consequence they can instantly see and understand.
+Today's learning technology allows for a more interactive, multi-sensory experience.
+New recruits can work on touchscreen monitors that take them to a pre-set process where every decision they make has a consequence they can instantly see and understand.

 Interacting with actual workplace technology helps to reinforce concepts and safety procedures.
 Now employees are learning; they're interacting with a new process—safely—but developing a thorough understanding of how it works and how their actions have real-world consequences.